sridharsabarish/Workspace/DeveloperLog.md

 # Developer Log

+## 30.09.2025
+* Finished off pending tasks in JIRA
+* Create a dummy issue in github
+* Brainstormed a bit for smart home and smart mirror.

 ## 23.09.2025
 * Realised RPI charger change doesn't bring the display back.
 Perhaps good to try HDMI